Pro-EU centrist wins Romania’s tense presidential race over hard-right nationalist

 “When Romania goes through difficult times, let us remember the strength of this Romanian society,” he said.
 “There is also a community that lost today’s elections.
 A community that is rightly outraged by the way politics has been conducted in Romania up to now.”

+Shortly after 11 p.m., Dan emerged onto the balcony of his headquarters and waved to his thousands of supporters who had gathered along the length of a boulevard in central Bucharest, eliciting an ecstatic roar from the crowd.

-As the final votes were still being counted, Ruxandra Gheorghiu told The Associated Press at Dan’s raucous rally in Bucharest that she felt overwhelmed by the result.
+At the raucous rally, Ruxandra Gheorghiu told The Associated Press that she felt overwhelmed by the result.

 “I was so scared that our European force is near the end … we are still in Europe and we are not fighting for this right," she said.
 "I cannot explain the feeling right now.”